12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Answer

 Indira Gandhi retaliated by encouraging the then Vice-President, V.V.
-Giri, to file his nomination as an independent candidate.
+Giri, to file his nomination as an independent candidate and openly called for a 'conscience vote'.

 Explanation